-URSA’s Supports for Community Living Services (SCLS) program is for brain injury survivors and is a short term, goal based program for individuals who require minimal supports to develop or relearn skills in order to maximize their independence.
+URSA’s Supports for Community Living Services (SCLS) program is for brain injury survivors and is a short term, goal-based program for individuals who require minimal supports to develop or relearn skills in order to maximize their independence.

-This program is designed to provide equal partnership between the client, their family and/or support system and URSA.
+This program is designed to provide an equal partnership between the client, their family and/or support system and URSA.
 A meaningful rehabilitation support plan is implemented that enables the client to monitor their challenges and provides them with teaching opportunities to develop skills or strategies to achieve success in their day to day life.

 Services are provided in individuals’ homes and in the community.
 This program is run in collaboration with many community partners and referring sources, such as Alberta Human Services (AHS), SABIS, and ARBI.

 Through assessment and individualized rehabilitation planning, number of hours of support required for each individual is determined in partnership with the individual, family members, and support networks.
 This service is a two year program with a maximum support of 10 hours per week.
 Hours will decrease as skills are developed and natural supports are acquired.

 Staff support brain injury survivors so they are able to function successfully within an independent living situation in their community.
 Staff help facilitate access to community amenities and to develop a natural peer support network.

 The program is designed to serve individuals for up to two years.
 As such, URSA has recently developed an affordable fee for service program schedule for those brain injury survivors who have graduated from the program but continue to benefit from the social aspects of the program.